datasektionen/ddagen/README.md

 # D-Dagen
 Flask project for D-Dagen's website.

+## Notes
+* Sometimes when pushing or merging ddagen.se might look different to your local developement environment, this is because the CSS might not have been updated on the server while the HTML has.
+Solution?
+Wait a few hours.

 ## General Guidelines

+**NOTE:** I wrote down these guidelines since the repo was a mess previously with very little structure.
+Nothing of the following is set in stone!
+Feel free to change anything nonsensical or make exceptions.

+### Files and File Structure

 ### Responsive Web Design
 When designing a feature, design it with mobile first in mind.
 Generally this means that you should never set values in pixels or cm, instead use %, em, rem, vh, and vw, more information can be found [here](https://www.w3schools.com/CSSref/css_units.asp).
 Yes, it is more work to design the site responsivley, but it creates a much better user experience.

+### CSS

+#### Organization
+It is my belief that the CSS should be divided into files in a logical structure.
+At the time of writing there's different files for the header, footer, faq-page, etc. The reason for this is that most of the CSS for the header has nothing to do with the faq-page and it's therefore pointless to have them in the same file.
+A major benefit of this is that if changes need to be made to the faq-page on mobile there's no need to sift through the footer styling.

+For those thinking about duplication of common stylings, I feel it's better to duplicate it where it's needed since it creates fewer headaches than when you have one class affecting 15 divs on three pages.

+Within the CSS files the current structure is:
+* Variables
+* Selectors
+* Classes
+* ID's
+* media querries

+This is just to make it easier to find what you're looking for.
+However, there's times when it is more logical to put ID's and classes, or ID's and selectors next to each other if they are related.

+#### Be specific!
+When styling be specific, try to avoid using general selectors such as "div a" or ".class p ul" since it is A), hard to understand which elements are refered to, and B), there's a large risk of it having unintended side effects.

+Instead use selectors such as id's or classes that are named specifically, e.g. "header-logo-container" or "footer-item".
+It makes it clear what's being refered to and significantly reduces the risk of side effects on other elements on the site.

 ## Style